ianlewis/kay/docs/source/forms-usage.rst

 * Field

-  A class that is responsible for doing validation, e.g. an FloatField that makes sure its data is a valid float value.
+  A class that is responsible for doing validation, e.g. a ``FloatField`` that makes sure its data is a valid float value.

 * Form